MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

     - **Filter on completion status.** There are many ways to define whether a guide session is “complete”.
 For example, it may be important that the operator visited a completion step.
 Alternatively, you may want to check that a minimum percentage of steps were visited in the session.
 Guides provides these measures and you can use them separately or together to filter sessions in the Process Time-Tracking report.

-    - **Filter on roles.** In most cases, you’ll want to filter guides by Operator role.
+    - **Filter on role.** In most cases, you’ll want to filter guides by Operator role.
 You might want to filter by Author when you’d like to see data from sessions where an Author is previewing their guide and experiencing it as an operator would.

      - **Filter out the outliers.** Unusually long step times can stretch the y-axis of the time-per-step line chart, which can make the majority of data difficult to see.
 Use this slider to set the range of step times you want to visualize across the report so you